 About the T.I.C.

-The Tantalum-Niobium International Study Centre (T.I.C.) was established in 1973 in response to concerns within the tantalum industry regarding the lack of useful information on tantalum source materials.
+The T.I.C. was established in response to concerns within the tantalum industry regarding the lack of useful information on tantalum source materials.
 The initial purpose of the T.I.C. was to spread information about tantalum and to promote the common interest and welfare of the producers, especially with public and private authorities, organisations and agencies.
 Since its foundation, the T.I.C. has grown to encompass niobium and all stages of the tantalum/niobium supply chains.

 - An international, non-profit association founded in 1974 under Belgian law.

-- Around 90 member companies from 25 countries involved with all aspects of the tantalum and niobium industry supply chain (mining, trading, processing, metal fabrication, capacitor manufacturing, recycling, other end-users such as medical, aerospace...)
+- Around 90 members from over 30 countries involved with all aspects of the tantalum and niobium industry supply chain (mining, trading, processing, metal fabrication, capacitor manufacturing, recycling, other end-users such as medical, aerospace...)

 - Managed by an Executive Committee representing all segments of the industry.